yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Ahh `The Elder Scrolls V: Skyrim`, the once considered benchmark for open world gaming, until better games came out, that is.
 [Skyline emulator](https://github.com/skyline-emu/skyline) developer [bylaws](https://github.com/bylaws) found the reason this classic refused to boot until now: {{< gh-hovercard "8414" "the assumed behaviour of the first value" >}} of the GPU related [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) was wrong, it should do a release instead of returning a constant zero.
 Thanks to this great find by bylaws by the way, the Dovahkiin can finally wake up in that cart.

 {{< imgs
     "./skyrim.png| Yes, we're finally awake (The Elder Scrolls V: Skyrim)"
   >}}

+You can see we have some rendering issues to solve.

 One of our recent important rendering changes was the [NVFlinger rewrite](https://yuzu-emu.org/entry/yuzu-progress-report-mar-2022/#graphical-changes-and-optimizations), who would have guessed that coding an implementation closer to the Switch would result in a smoother gaming experience?